binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 There are also a collection of monitoring specific items that you should review in the Monitoring subsection of the [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf).

-_Todo_: Add links when show goes live.

 Another great idea is to generate an AWS key [Canarytoken](https://canarytokens.org/) from canarytokens.org, and put it somewhere more obvious than your real AWS key(s).
 When someone uses it, you will be automatically notified.
-I discussed these with Haroon Meer on the Software Engineering Radio Network Security podcast.
+I discussed these with Haroon Meer on the Software Engineering Radio [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) podcast.

 Also consider rotating your IAM access keys to your CSP services.
 AWS EC2 for example provide [auto-expire, auto-renew](https://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/) access keys by using roles.